Pumpkin cake to celebrate 10 years of Labna

 I made the cake you see in the picture to celebrate Labna’s anniversary, but also – I admit it! – to get rid of the very many pumpkins I decorated the house with last Halloween.
 This cake is super easy to make and takes no time at all: if you buy your pumpkin puree canned, this marvel of a recipe comes together in 10 minutes and one bowl.

 The next thing we are celebrating today is a piece of news that further explains my absence from this blog: I’ve just signed my contract for a cookbook, a real one, that will be published here in the US… when I finish writing it, which might take a while.
-The book will be dedicated to Jewish Italian cuisine: it will describe how Jewish and Italia cuisine have influenced each other over the years, but it will also offer a window into the kitchen of a contemporary Jewish Italian family.
+The book will be dedicated to Jewish Italian cuisine: it will describe how Jewish and Italian cuisine have influenced each other over the years, but it will also offer a window into the kitchen of a contemporary Jewish Italian family.

 Now that we have exhausted the news, it’s time to move on to teaching you the recipe for this irresistibly moist pumpkin cake.